-I will offer one word of caution: ask the spa what product is used, then check on the ingredients online.
-For seaweed body wraps, a lot of spas use a ready-made product from Amber that uses seaweed extracts and French green clay along with synthetic ingredients, including PEG-100 stearate, dimethicone and parabens.
-If that's what they are using, I would pass. the case, I would rather have a seaweed bath.
+One word of caution: ask the spa what product is used, then check on the ingredients online.
+For seaweed body wraps, a lot of spas use a ready-made product from Amber that uses seaweed extracts and French green clay along with synthetic ingredients, including PEG-100 Stearate, Dimethicone, and parabens.

-How To Do Harness The Power of Seaweed At Home
+How to Harness the Power of Seaweed at Home

 You can also just buy a product directly from the company and see how you like it.
 All of these lines have both skin care and body care products, but here are some suggestions about where to start.

 - One of the leaders in the field, THALGO was founded in 1964 in France and has supplied micronized marine algae to French thalassotherapy centers since the early 1970s.
-Its Micronized Algae Powder was the product that helped with my miracle recovery, but you can buy it for home use for $50 for ten packs.
+Its Micronized Algae Powder was the product that helped with my miracle recovery, but you can buy it for home use.
 It has three types of algae to remineralize, stimulate circulation and drain lymphatic fluid.
-Highly recommended!

 - Founded in 1972, the French company Phytomer created a proprietary seawater concentrate called Oligomer, with an optimum dose of 104 trace elements and minerals to fortify the epidermis and prevent cellular fatigue.
-Oligomer is the basis for its skin and body products, but many of them, such Oligomer Silhoutte Contouring Enhancer Marine Bath, also have algae. costs about $100 for eight packs.
+Oligomer is the basis for its skin and body products, but many of them, such as Oligomer Silhouette Contouring Enhancer Marine Bath, also have algae.

 - Spa Technologies offers an excellent mineral-rich milky bath powder made with laminaria called Sea Cal that you can add to your bath.
-It is hydrating, remineralizes, and helps with drainage, making it good for use in conjunction with a detox or slimming program..
-Follow up by applying Hydrating Laminaria Oil ($36 for six ounces) or Seaweed Firming Cream ($79 for 8 ounces) to extend the treatment.
+It is hydrating, remineralizes, and helps with drainage, making it good for use in conjunction with detox or slimming program.
+Follow up by applying Hydrating Laminaria Oil or Seaweed Firming Cream to extend the treatment.

 - Osea, a California-based line, uses seaweed that is certified USDA organic and hand-harvested in Patagonia.
-It has an Undaria Body Soft Set that includes an exfoliant algae oil for $84.
-I also like Osea's Anti-Aging Body Balm for $48 (six ounces).
+It has an Undaria Body Soft Set that includes an exfoliant algae oil.

 - In 2000 the Walton family opened VOYA Seaweed Baths in Strandhill, Ireland, bringing back the traditional bathhouses that had been wiped out in 1965 by changing consumer tastes and hurricanes.
 From the bathhouse came the development of organic seaweed-based bath, body, skin and hair care products.
-The first was the seaweed bath Lazy Days ($32 for 14 ounces), still a good place to start.
+The first was the seaweed bath Lazy Days is still a good place to start.

-- Creme de la Mer is a high-end French skin care line that turns fermented kelp into a proprietary "Miracle Broth" that thousands of users swear by.
-The skin cream is $310 for two ounces.
+- Creme de la Mer is a high-end French skincare line that turns fermented kelp into a proprietary "Miracle Broth" that thousands of users swear by.

-- Babor, a German skin care company, has an extremely high-end collection of anti-aging face serums and creams called SeaCreation.
+- Babor, a German skincare company, has an extremely high-end collection of anti-aging face serums and creams called SeaCreation.
 The company has combined "the effective anti-aging protein Glycocéane GP3 with BABOR thermophilus and exclusive Green Caviar Algae Extract to form the Sea-telligent Complex".
-The skin cream is $500 an ounce, but I did have a small sample once and was amazed by the results.
-They claimed my skin would appear "firmer, smoother, and youthfully fresh" -- and it did!

 Making Sense of Seaweed

-Brown Algae: The most re-mineralizing family of algae and traditionally used in slimming and rejuvenating programs.
-Laminaria algae are the richest in trace elements as well as beta-carotenes, Vitamin K and B vitamins.
-Additionally, 50 percent of its bulk is in the form of muco-polysaccharides such as alginic acid, fucoidan, laminaran and mannitol—all of which have anti-inflammatory and healing properties.
+- Brown algae: The most re-mineralizing family of algae and traditionally used in slimming and rejuvenating programs.
+Laminaria algae are the richest in trace elements as well as beta-carotene, Vitamin K, and B vitamins.
+Additionally, 50 percent of its bulk is in the form of mucopolysaccharides such as alginic acid, fucoidan, laminarin, and mannitol—all of which have anti-inflammatory and healing properties.

-Red Algae: Rich in amino acids, folic acid and muco-polysaccharides to gently treat sensitive skin.
-Red algae are rich in essential fatty acids such as the omega-3 and omega-6 oils normally available from fish, as well as gamma-linoleic and arachcadonic aicds.
+- Red algae: Rich in amino acids, folic acid, and mucopolysaccharides to gently treat sensitive skin.
+Red algae are rich in essential fatty acids such as the omega-3 and omega-6 oils normally available from fish, as well as gamma-linoleic and arachidonic acids.

-Green Algae: Its mineral content is weak compared to the brown and red algae and therefore is not commonly used in thalasso treatmentsrich source of vitamin C and chlorophyll. , but are attracting more attention in skin care.
+- Green algae: Its mineral content is weak compared to the brown and red algae and therefore is not commonly used in Thalasso treatments.

-White Algae: A unique species in that these algae grow a natural calcium-magnesium shell.
+- White algae: A unique species in that these algae grow a natural calcium-magnesium shell.
 White algae such as Lithothamnium calcareum are soothing to irritated skin as well as help to drain excess bloat and water retention.
-Excellent in combination with the brown-green algae in treatment of cellulite.
+Excellent in combination with the brown-green algae in the treatment of cellulite.